FloVanGH/coop_sl/widgets/coop_widgets/README.md

 # coop_widgets

-The goal with `coop_widgets` is to provide a custom widget and components library for [Slint](https://slint.dev/) with a simple, consistence and clean design.
-The second goal is to serve as an example how to implement a widget library with Slint based on a custom design system.
-The theme is available in a light and a dark variant.
+`coop_widgets` is a custom widget / third party component library for [Slint](https://slint.dev/) with a custom simple, consistence and clean design.

-What the `Coop` in `coop_widgets` stands for: cooperation.
+What the `coop` in `coop_widgets` stands for: cooperation.

 <a href="https://codeberg.org/flovansl/coop_sl">
     <img alt="Get it on Codeberg" src="https://get-it-on.codeberg.org/get-it-on-blue-on-white.png" height="40">